 DEF Is Now a Precious Commodity

 Thanks to the EPA’s move to reduce the pollution footprint these vehicles have on the air around us, we can all breathe a little easier.
-And in addition to this, the EPA’s decision has also made diesel exhaust fluid a precious commodity.
-From here on, any company responsible for large industrial vehicles will also need to be responsible for large amounts of DEF.
+In addition to this, the EPA’s decision has also made diesel exhaust fluid a precious commodity.
+Any company operating large industrial vehicles also needs to be responsible for large amounts of DEF.

 DEF Solutions for businesses